 It may already be a factor in Thailand’s sluggish economic performance.
 This has hitherto been attributed to political instability and a slowdown in the world economy.
 These are undoubtedly factors but demographics are now beginning to contribute to the problem.
 In 2013, Santitarn Sathirathai, an analyst with Credit Suisse, predicted that Thailand’s average growth rate would fall by 1% over the next decade as a result of labour shortages, a skills deficit and lower investment rates.
 In this assessment, he pointed out that the IMF has attributed 0.8% of Thailand annual economic growth between 1990 and 2012 to an expansion of the working-age population.

 Significantly, Thailand’s economic growth rate has, for some years, lagged behind its Asean peers who have higher rates of population growth.
 ‘Thailand faces not just ageing challenges but challenges from changing consumers and workers,’ says Amlan Roy of Credit Suisse. ’Thailand needs to face up to its demographic challenges in a very urgent, consolidated and holistic fashion.’

-Calls for programme to deal with elderly dependency
+Calls for a programme to deal with elderly dependency

 Thailand’s government has not been inactive